ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onResult: ({ result, formEl, cancel }) => void
 ```

-If the submission isn't cancelled, the form is posted to the server, which responds with a SvelteKit [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult), triggering the `onResult` event.
+If the submission isn't cancelled, the form is posted to the server.
+It then responds with a SvelteKit [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult), triggering the `onResult` event.

-> If you just want to check if the form validation succeeded, use [onUpdated](/concepts/events#onupdated) instead.

 `result` contains the ActionResult.
 You can modify it; changes will be applied further down the event chain. `formEl` is the `HTMLFormElement` of the form. `cancel()` is a function which will cancel the rest of the event chain and any form updates.

+> Usually, you don't have to care about the `ActionResult` itself.
+To check if the form validation succeeded, use [onUpdated](/concepts/events#onupdated) instead, or [onUpdate](/concepts/events#onupdate) if you want to modify or cancel the result before it's displayed.

 #### Common usage